dalmo1991/superflexPy/doc/popular_models.rst

    between elements, see :ref:`unit`);
 2. Extension of the framework, coding the required elements (as explained in the page :ref:`build_element`)
-3. Construction of the model structure using the elements implemented at point 2
+3. Construction of the model structure using the elements implemented at step 2

 .. _M4_example:

 Model M4 from Kavetski and Fenicia, WRR, 2011
 ---------------------------------------------

-M4 is a simple conceptual model presented, as part of a model comparison study, in the article
+M4 is a simple lumped conceptual model presented, as part of a model comparison study, in the article

     Kavetski, D., and F. Fenicia (2011), **Elements of a flexible approach for**